myofficework000/Android-Interview-Questions/CICD/generate_aab_apk_steps.md

 env:
   # The name of the main module repository
   main_project_module: app
+  # The name of the Play Store
+  playstore_name: testing_store

 //Triggering conditions, we can trigger on push to the master branch
 //or trigger manually from the Actions tab